milo-minderbinder/repository-mirrors-gradle-plugin/README.md

     removeDuplicates = true  // remove duplicate (i.e. same URL) Ivy and Maven repositories (default: false) }
 ```

+Once this script is added, the plugin will automatically be applied to all Gradle projects during the configuration phase, and will update each buildscript and project repository URL with its mirror in Artifactory, if one exists.

 ## To Build
 Without running tests: